 - 1. The first step is for the complainant to speak directly to the person(s) with whom the complainant has a concern.
 For example, a parent who is unhappy with a classroom teacher should initially discuss the matter with the teacher.
-However, the complainant should skip the first step if complainant believes speaking directly to the person would subject complainant to discrimination or harassment. - 2.
-The second step is for the complainant to speak to the building principal, Title IX/504 coordinator, superintendent of schools, or president of the board of education, as set forth below. - a) Complaints about the operation, decisions, or personnel within a building should be submitted to the principal of the building. - b) Complaints about the operations of the school district or a building principal should be submitted in writing to the superintendent of schools. - c) Complaints about the superintendent of schools should be submitted in writing to the president of the board of education. - d) Complaints involving discrimination or harassment on the basis of race, color, national origin, sex, marital status, disability, or age may also be submitted at any time during the complaint procedure to the School District's Title IX/504 coordinator.
+However, the complainant should skip the first step if complainant believes speaking directly to the person would subject complainant or complainant's student to discrimination or harassment. - 2.
+The second step is for the complainant to speak to the building principal, coordinator, superintendent of schools, or president of the board of education, as set forth below.
+Anyone with questions about the appropriate person to speak with may request clarification from the superintendent. - a) Complaints about the operation, decisions, or personnel within a building should be submitted to the principal of the building. - b) Complaints about the operations of the school district or a building principal should be submitted in writing to the superintendent of schools. - c) Complaints about the superintendent of schools should be submitted in writing to the president of the board of education. - d) Complaints involving discrimination or harassment on the basis of race, color, national origin, sex, marital status, disability, or age may also be submitted at any time during the complaint procedure to the applicable coordinator.
 Complaints involving discrimination or harassment may also be submitted at any time to the Office for Civil Rights, U.S. Department of Education: by email at OCR.KansasCity@ed.gov; by telephone at (816) 268-0550; or by fax at (816) 268-0599. - 3.
-When a complainant submits a complaint to an administrator or to the Title IX/504 coordinator, the administrator or Title IX/504 coordinator shall promptly and thoroughly investigate the complaint, and shall: - a) Determine whether the complainant has discussed the matter with the staff member involved.
+When a complainant submits a complaint to an administrator or coordinator, the administrator or coordinator shall first determine whether another applicable procedure is required by policy or law and if so, direct the complaint to the appropriate person to follow that procedure.
+If not, the administrator or coordinator will promptly and thoroughly investigate the complaint, and shall:

-- 1) If the complainant has not, the administrator or Title IX/504 coordinator will urge the complainant to discuss the matter directly with that staff member, if appropriate. - 2) If the complainant refuses to discuss the matter with the staff member, the administrator or Title IX/504 coordinator shall, in his or her sole discretion, determine whether the complaint should be pursued further. - b) Strongly encourage the complainant to reduce his or her concerns to writing. - c) Interview the complainant to determine: - All relevant details of the complaint; - 2) All witnesses and documents which the complainant believes support the complaint; - 3) The action or solution which the complainant seeks. - d) Respond to the complainant.
-If the complaint involved discrimination or harassment, the response shall be in writing and shall be submitted within 180 days after the administrator or Title IX/504 coordinator received the complaint. - 4.
-If either the complainant or the accused party is not satisfied with the administrator's or the Title IX/504 coordinator's decision regarding a complaint, he or she may appeal the decision to the superintendent. - a) This appeal must be in writing. - b) This appeal must be received by the superintendent no later than ten (10) business days from the date the administrator or Title IX/504 coordinator communicated his/her decision to the complainant. - c) The superintendent will investigate as he or she deems appropriate.
-However, all matters involving discrimination or harassment shall be promptly and thoroughly investigated. - d) Upon completion of this investigation, the superintendent will inform the complainant in writing of his or her decision.
-If the complaint involved discrimination or harassment, the
+- a) Determine whether the complainant has discussed the matter with the respondent. - 1) If the complainant has not, urge the complainant to discuss the matter directly with the respondent, if appropriate. - 2) If the complainant refuses to discuss the matter with the staff respondent, the administrator or coordinator shall, in his or her sole discretion, determine whether the complaint should or must be pursued further. - b) Strongly encourage the complainant to reduce his or her concerns to writing. - c) Interview the complainant and if necessary, the respondent against whom the complaint is filed, to determine: - 1) All relevant details of the complaint; - 2) All witnesses and documents which the complainant believes support the complaint; - 3) The action or solution which the complainant seeks. - d) Respond to the complainant.
+If the complaint involved discrimination or harassment, the response shall be in writing and shall be submitted within 180 calendar days after the administrator or coordinator received the complaint. - 4.
+If either the complainant or the respondent is not satisfied with the decision, he or she may appeal the decision to the superintendent.
+The superintendent may assign a qualified designee to hear any appeal.
+This provision applies to appeals under the board's policies governing complaints of discrimination or harassment, including Title IX and any other procedure includes its own appeal process.
+All requirements for appeals within any other policy apply, and in addition to those requirements, the following also apply: - a) This appeal must be in writing.